Phy-David-Zhang/UnivMathSys/README.md

 ## Universal Mathematics System

-Universal Mathematics System, or UMS, is an attempt to formulate abstract mathemtical theory through computer language.
+Universal Mathematics System, or UMS, is an attempt to formulate abstract mathematical theory through computer language.

 ### Authorship